nayantaramohan/Social-Economic-Impacts-of-COVID-19/README.md

 - **data512-course-project-report.pdf** : This report consists of the documentation of this course project which is inclusive of an introduction, background, methodology, findings, discussions, limitations, conclusions, references and data sources used.

 ## Input Data & Sources
 1. **RAW_us_confirmed_cases.csv**: The RAW_us_confirmed_cases.csv file from the Kaggle repository of [John Hopkins University COVID-19 data](https://www.kaggle.com/datasets/antgoldbloom/covid19-data-from-john-hopkins-university).
-This data is updated daily.
-You can use any revision of this dataset posted after October 1, 2022.
+Description: Total number of daily confirmed covid cases across various counties in the United States.

 2. **cdc_masking_mandates_county.csv**: The CDC dataset of [masking mandates by county](https://data.cdc.gov/Policy-Surveillance/U-S-State-and-Territorial-Public-Mask-Mandates-Fro/62d6-pm5i).
 Note that the CDC stopped collecting this policy information in September 2021.
+Description: The CDC masking mandate at a county level was collected until September 2021.

 3. **mask-use-by-county.csv**: The New York Times [mask compliance survey](https://github.com/nytimes/covid-19-data/tree/master/mask-use) data.
+Description: Estimate of the mask usage by counties in the US based on roughly 250K interviews conducted by Dynata from July 2 to July 14, 2020.

 4. **Confirmed deaths** from the Kaggle repository of [John Hopkins University COVID-19 data](https://www.kaggle.com/datasets/antgoldbloom/covid19-data-from-john-hopkins-university).
+Description: Total number of daily confirmed covid cases across various counties in the United States.

+5. **Housing Rate** - This dataset from [FRED](https://fred.stlouisfed.org/series/MEDLISPRIMM6081)
+Description: This dataset contains the median listing price in a given market during the specified month for San Mateo County.

+6. **Unemployment Rate** - This dataset from [FRED](https://fred.stlouisfed.org/series/CASANM0URN)
+Description: The units of unemployment are in percent and the frequency is monthly.
+The unemployment rate is the unemployed percent of the civilian labor force [100 times (unemployed/civilian labor force)].

+**Additional qualitative data**

-5. **San Mateo masking mandate** - This data is collected by reading the announcements posted by the San Mateo officials on [smsgoc.org](https://www.smcgov.org/san-mateo-county-reopening)
+1. **San Mateo masking mandate** - This data is collected by reading the announcements posted by the San Mateo officials on [smsgoc.org](https://www.smcgov.org/san-mateo-county-reopening)
-6. **Percentage of single dose vaccines** being administered - This data is also collected by monitoring the state's official dashboard for vaccines being administered at [smchealth.org](https://www.smchealth.org/post/vaccination-totals-locations-data)
+2. **Percentage of single dose vaccines** being administered - This data is also collected by monitoring the state's official dashboard for vaccines being administered at [smchealth.org](https://www.smchealth.org/post/vaccination-totals-locations-data)
-7. **Housing Rate** - This dataset contains the median listing price in a given market during the specified month for San Mateo County.
-Using this dataset we can analyze the economic effect due to the pandemic.
-8. **Unemployment Rate** - This dataset can be used to answer the economic effect of the pandemic to see if it was affected and by how much during different stages of the pandemic.

 ## Intermediate Data Files
 No intermediate data files were created.
 However in the Jupyter notebook, there were additional dataframes created for extensive analysis.
 Please refer to project-analysis-nmohan.ipynb file for further details.